TONOF-Studio/Text-Revolution/README.md

 # Textrevolution

-Ever wandered what it would be like to make a revolution?
+Ever wandered what it would be like to start a revolution?
 Strange question to ask on the first date darling, but I will answer.

 Destroy the imperial monarchy to replace it with your own version of a dictatorship, or reinstate civilian rule.